vaibhav-venkat/shapes_3d/docs/ellipsoid.rst

 This is the bounding box surrounding the future ellipsoid.

 Then, let the ellipsoid :math:`U = \left\{(x, y, z) \in U_c \mid \frac{x^2}{a^2} + \frac{y^2}{b^2} + \frac{z^2}{c^2} \le 1 \right\}`.
-Essentially, we reject any points in the box that are outside the ellipsoid region.
+Essentially, we keep all points in the box that are in the ellipsoid region.

 Example
 ----------